 - A Statement of Good Standing from the dean or director of your program

 - Written evaluation of any previous field performance

 - Syllabi for courses completed

 A maximum of 30 semester credit hours, earned within five years of the student's enrollment at the GCSW, with grades of B or above, can be transferred for credit toward the M.S.W. degree at UH.

 Admissions Reviews & Decisions

-Each application is reviewed by at least two GCSW faculty.
+Each application is reviewed by at least two GCSW admission committee members.
 Reviewers take into account the "whole applicant" and no single criterion automatically determines whether an applicant is or is not admitted into the program.
 Reviews are done on a rolling basis - i.e., applications are reviewed as they are completed rather than waiting for the application deadline to occur.
 Therefore, early application is encouraged since all openings may be filled prior to the application deadline.
-Admissions decisions are communicated by letter only; no decisions are given over the telephone.
+Admissions decisions are communicated by letter or email; no decisions are given over the telephone.